petrchpetr/flask-sessionstore/README.md

 pip install flask-sessionstore
 ```

+A note about this fork https://github.com/petrchpetr/flask-sessionstore - added a support for RESTAPI backend - requires only `requests` as very simple to use.
+Testing not done properly, requires some minimal api backend with one endpoint and PUT,DELETE,GET methods implemented. `SESSION_RESTAPI_ENDPOINT_URL` points to the api endpoint.

 ## Testing
 Tests require a running version of MongoDB, Redis, and Memcached.
 The easiest way to get those
 is via docker-compose.